What are Water Quality Standards (WQS)?

 IDEM prepared the Review of Indiana Water Quality Standard - Final Report, July 2, 2018 [PDF] to create a record of the WQS Review process.
 IDEM submitted this report to U.S. EPA Region 5 on July 2, 2018.

-- Planned revisions to metals criteria for the protection of aquatic life and human health
+- Revisions to metals criteria for the protection of aquatic life and human health – LSA Document #14-58

-For additional information, please contact the Office of Water Quality.
+For additional information, please contact the Water Quality Standards Coordinator at the Office of Water Quality.